fivetran/dbt_shopify_holistic_reporting/README.md

 # Shopify Holistic Reporting dbt Package ([Docs](https://fivetran.github.io/dbt_shopify_holistic_reporting/))

 ## What does this dbt package do?
-This package builds off of the [Shopify dbt package](https://github.com/fivetran/dbt_shopify) to weave together your Shopify e-commerce data with insights from marketing connectors.
+This package builds off of the [Shopify dbt package](https://github.com/fivetran/dbt_shopify) to weave together your Shopify e-commerce data with insights from marketing connections.
 Currently, this package supports combining Shopify with email and SMS marketing data from Fivetran's [Klaviyo dbt package](https://github.com/fivetran/dbt_klaviyo).
 > Wanna see Shopify combined with another connector?
 Please make create a [Feature Request](https://github.com/fivetran/dbt_shopify_holistic_reporting/issues/new?assignees=&labels=enhancement&template=feature-request.yml&title=%5BFeature%5D+%3Ctitle%3E).

 This dbt package enables you to: